doublefx/downloadFileWorker/README.md

 ![ScreenShot](https://raw.github.com/doublefx/downloadFileWorker/master/DownloadFileWorkerDemo.jpg)

-This Demo uses a Factory (DownloadFileWorkerFactory) to download 2 files (The Apache Flex SDK 4.10 and uTorrent).
+This Demo uses a Factory (DownloadFileWorkerFactory) to download 3 files (The Apache Flex SDK 4.10, GetFolderSize and uTorrent).
-The Apache Flex SDK 4.10 is on a server with resuming capabilities, uTorrent isn't.
+The Apache Flex SDK 4.10 and GetFolderSize are on a server with resuming capabilities, uTorrent isn't.

 For the purpose of this demo, I use a cache directory (currently the Desktop folder) to avoid downloading again the same file, this option can be set to false before the download has started (IDownloadFileWorker.useCache = false).